-- Due to the high demand for construction services and construction material shortages, the District has not been able to obtain contractor bids or complete collection line maintenance and manhole rehabilitation projects for the past two years.
-During 2022 and 2021, the District was only able to spend about \$520,000 of the budgeted \$1,200,000 on collection line projects.
-The majority of the unspent budget in the amount of \$600,000 will be rolled into the 2023 budget. - The District is concerned over the level of inflation in the local area and the effects on the operating budget.
-In addition to general inflation levels, the District has experienced higher levels of construction related inflation as a result of demand for construction services, labor shortages, and supply chain issues. - The District has observed that wages in the wastewater industry have increased due to operators retiring and a lack of interest in wastewater employment. - During 2022, the District has paid \$583,560 for the District's proportional share of the treatment plant capital upgrades to comply with federal and state regulations. - District has determined that fiscal sustainability is critical to keeping the customer sewer rates as low as possible in the long term.
+- The District observed during 2023 there has been a decrease in the demand for construction services and costs due to various large construction projects being completed in the area, and an increase in interest rates has also contributed to the decrease in demand for construction services.
+During 2023, the District was able to catch up on all prior years deferred rehabilitation projects including pipe-lining, manholes, and replacing damaged sewer mains.
+The District was able to realize about a 66% reduction in costs for manhole rehabilitation costs due to finding new contractors.
+In 2024, the District anticipates that pipe-lining and manhole rehabilitation costs will remain affordable and the District has budgeted \$800,000. - The increase in interest rates during 2023 has a positive impact on the District.
+The District does not have any interest related debts (due to the pay-as-you go policy), therefore, the increase in interest rates did not affect the District.
+The District does have savings accounts and reserve investment accounts that saw a dramatic increase in interest income.
+The District anticipates that the interest rates will remain at higher levels into 2024. - The District is concerned over the level of inflation in the local area and the effects on the operating budget.
+The District is budgeting conservatively for the effects on the operating budget of possible higher inflation or even a possible economic recession. - The District has observed that wages in the wastewater industry have increased due to operators retiring and a lack of interest in wastewater employment.
+Multiple governmental entities, that surround the District, have labor shortages for employees with wastewater experience and they are currently hiring.
+The District pays competitive wages to ensure employee retention.
+The District does not anticipate this labor shortage will be resolved in the next few years. - District has determined that fiscal sustainability is critical to keeping the customer sewer rates as low as possible in the long term.
 The District is very proud that the District has no debt and is actively managing the cash reserves to pay for future capital projects and unexpected contingencies. - During 2022, the District hired an engineering firm to perform a sewer service fee rate study.
 As a result, the District adopted a five-year plan to raise customer service fees to fund ongoing pipelining and manhole rehabilitation maintenance, necessary capital projects, fund assessments from the sewer treatment plant for upgrades, and fund the financial reserves.
-In 2023, the sewer service fee will increase by 13.9% from \$24.50 to \$27.90 a month for an equivalent residential unit.
+In 2024, the sewer service fee will increase by 10% from \$27.90 to \$30.70 a month for an equivalent residential unit.